BBVA/apicheck/docs/docs/developers.md

 You must include **all** of these fields for a valid META file:

-- name: tools name.
+- *name*: tools name.
 This name will be used for catalog, Docker image and for installing the tool. **Must be unique**.
-- short-command (optional): some times tool name is too long. short command is easy to typing alias. when you'r tool was intalled by the package-manage, it will creates 2 commands name.
+- *short-command* (optional): some times tool name is too long. short command is easy to typing alias. when you'r tool was intalled by the package-manage, it will creates 2 commands name.
 One of them will be the name of the tool and the other command will be a short command for the tool. **Must be unique**.
-- version: version of the tool.
+- *version*: version of the tool.
 It's recommendable to follow semantic format, but you're free to put use you're version format
-- description: a description of your tool.
+- *description*: a description of your tool.
 Try to be descriptive.
 There's not limit for description long, but we recommend not more than 150 characters.
-- home: author can include a link of the tool home, their profile os something else.
+- *home*: author can include a link of the tool home, their profile os something else.
 This field is open.
-- author: author name or team
+- *author*: author name or team

 You must put the *META* file in the root of the folder we just created for our tool: